Why Elkera is the right expert to elicit your software requirements

 • Business software is not a normal product.
 Business software is part of a system in which software and business processes with staff and customers must be aligned.

-• Planning a software project to achieve the necessary alignment of software with the business requires considerable expertise to navigate the many risks involved and to setup the project for success.
+• Identifying the requirements to achieve the necessary alignment of software with the business requires considerable expertise to ensure than business needs are correctly understood and to setup the project for success.

-• For a variety of reasons, many SMEs try to use unskilled, in-house personnel to plan their software projects.
+• For a variety of reasons, many SMEs try to use unskilled, in-house personnel to develop software requirements.

-• It is not realistic to expect unskilled personnel to navigate all the risks and achieve a positive outcome.
-Using unskilled personnel to plan a software project is one of the biggest risks to your project.
+• It is not realistic to expect unskilled personnel to achieve a positive outcome.
+Using unskilled personnel to develop software requirements is one of the biggest risks to your project.
 It greatly increases the risk that the project will under-perform against its expectations or even fail completely.
 It is unlikely that the project will deliver its maximum potential return on investment.

 • SMEs need a strategy to help them establish the business case for the overall project and for engaging an expert consultant.